-If your dog suddenly seems dizzy, unsteady, or begins tilting their head to one side, it indicates a lack of awareness of where their body is in space.
+If your dog suddenly seems dizzy, unsteady, or begins tilting their head to one side, it reflects a disruption in their awareness of where their body is in space.
 Many pet parents fear the worst, such as a stroke, when they see these symptoms.
-In dogs, however, the more likely culprit is vestibular disease.
-While it can look alarming, understanding what’s happening will help you respond with confidence.
+In dogs, however, the more common cause is vestibular disease.
+While it can look alarming, understanding what’s happening will help you respond with greater confidence while working with your veterinarian.

 Understanding Your Dog’s Balance System